-Responsibilities of the employer
+Responsibilities of Landsec

-It is the responsibility of the employer to:
+It is the responsibility of Landsec to:

-- Allow the Mental Health First Aider to undertake appropriate training as required; - Advise the Mental Health First Aider if there are any psychological hazards in the workplace; - Clearly communicate to workers how they can access the help of a Mental Health First Aider in suitable public areas; - Provide an appropriate space within the workplace that is accessible and suitable for private conversations; - Ensure workers have access to accredited Mental Health First Aiders at all time, where possible; - Instruct Mental Health First Aiders not to exceed providing help outside the scope of Mental Health First Aid;
+- Allow Mental Health First Aiders to undertake appropriate training as required. - Advise Mental Health First Aiders if there are any psychological hazards in the workplace. - Clearly communicate to employees in suitable public areas how they can access the help of a Mental Health First Aider. - Provide an appropriate space within the workplace that is accessible and suitable for private conversations. - Ensure employees have access to accredited Mental Health First Aiders at all times, where possible. - Instruct Mental Health First Aiders not to exceed providing help outside the scope of Mental Health First Aid.

-- Remind Mental Health First Aiders that their role is voluntary and that if it starts to impact on their own wellbeing, they should consider stepping down. - Ensure workers know what to do in a mental health crisis situation; - Provide the funding and time for the Mental Health First Aider to maintain their Mental Health First Aid Accreditation; - Provide support for the overall Mental Health Support Network through quarterly calls for all Mental Health First Aiders. - Insurers have been made aware of our Mental Health First Aiders and therefore adequate insurance cover is in place.
+- Remind Mental Health First Aiders that their role is voluntary and that if it starts to impact on their own wellbeing, they should consider stepping down. - Ensure employees know what to do in a mental health crisis situation. - Provide the funding and time for the Mental Health First Aider to maintain their Mental Health First Aid Accreditation. - Provide support for the overall Mental Health Support Network through quarterly calls for all Mental Health First Aiders. - Ensure adequate insurance cover is in place and is maintained.

-Expectations of all workers
+Expectations of all employees

-It is expected that all workers will take reasonable care for their own health, safety and wellbeing whilst at work and also take reasonable care to ensure their acts or omissions do not adversely impact and affect the health, safety and wellbeing of other workers.
+It is expected that all employees will take reasonable care for their own health, safety and wellbeing whilst at work and also take reasonable care to ensure their acts or omissions do not adversely impact and affect the health, safety and wellbeing of other people.

-All workers are encouraged to speak to a Mental Health First Aider at any time should they feel they may be developing a mental health problem, experiencing a worsening of an existing mental illness or experiencing a mental health crisis.
+All employees are encouraged to speak to a Mental Health First Aider at any time should they feel they may be developing a mental health problem, experiencing a worsening of an existing mental illness or experiencing a mental health crisis.

-If at any time a worker forms a belief that another worker may be developing a mental health problem, suffering from a mental illness or experiencing a mental health crisis they should contact a Mental Health First Aider or one of our health providers who will be able to provide confidential guidance and signposting to available support.
+If at any time an employee forms a belief that another person may be developing a mental health problem, suffering from a mental illness or experiencing a mental health crisis they should contact a Mental Health First Aider or one of our health providers who will be able to provide confidential guidance and signposting to available support.